dequelabs/axe-webdriverjs/CONTRIBUTING.md

 We expect all code to be 100% covered by tests.
 We don't have or want code coverage metrics but we will review tests and suggest changes when we think the test(s) do(es) not adequately exercise the code/code changes.

+Please note, when testing, axe-webdriverjs requires selenium-webdriver 3.0, which in term, requires NodeJS 6.0 or above.

 ### Documentation and Comments

 Functions should contain a preceding comment block with [jsdoc](http://usejsdoc.org/) style documentation of the function.
 For example: